-If your home has the Nest Thermostat you probably heard about the recent issues and may be living in fear of being left without heat in the dead of winter.
+If your home is running on the Nest Thermostat you probably heard about the recent issues and may be living in fear of being left without heat in the dead of winter.

-For complete instructions, see their Nest Support page.
+For more detailed instructions, see Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to resolve the glitch and get it up and going again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
+Nest suggests recharging and restarting your thermostat to fix the glitch and get it up and running again.